cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 ### Blood of the Vine Tavern (E2)
 > A single shaft of light thrusts illumination into the main square, its brightness looking like a solid pillar in the heavy fog.
 Above the gaping doorway, a sign hangs precariously askew, proclaiming this to be the Blood on the Vine tavern.

+- Sign used to read "Blood of the Vine", but the f was scratched over
 -

 ## Events (p 48)